OpenKnowledgeMaps/Headstart/README.md

 ### Client

+Load `vis.js` and add a new div to your webpage.

+    <div id="visualization"></div>

-In order to start run an instance of Headstart five parameters need to be set.
+In order to run a new instance of Headstart you need to set the five parameters in `Headstart(host, path, tag, files, options)`.

-+ When developing locally set the **host** and **path** to your copy in `index.html`.
+1. When developing locally set the **host** and **path** to your copy in `index.html`.

         var myHeadstart = new Headstart(
-            "localhost/", //host
+            "localhost/", // host
-            "headstart/", //path
+            "headstart/", // path

-+ The third argument is id of the **tag** that Headstart will be embedded in.
-In the case of the demo, the map is appended to `<div id="visualization"></div>`.
+2. The third argument is id of the **tag** that Headstart will be embedded in.
+In the case of the demo, the map is appended to the new div with `id=visualization`.

-        "visualization", //append to tag
+        "visualization", // append to tag

-+ The fourth parameter is the input **data**.
+3. The fourth parameter is the input **data**.
 Headstart comes with five example datasets, which are stored in `vis/data`.
 See [data format](doc/README.md#data-format) for more details.

         [{
             title: "name_dataset1",